Cohomological Hall algebras, their categorification, and their representations via torsion pairs: Representations of the COHA of a surface via stable pairs

 We now turn to the map

 Contrary to what happens in the previous subsection, we have the following. \begin{proposition} The square

 is a pullback.
-In particular, the left vertical map is derived lci. \end{proposition}
+In particular, the left vertical map is quasi-compact, finitely connected and derived lci. \end{proposition}

-\begin{proof} It has already been verified in Theorem~\ref{thm:left-right-action} that the right vertical map is derived lci.
+\begin{proof} It has already been verified in Theorem~\ref{thm:left-right-action} that the right vertical map is quasi-compact, finitely connected and derived lci.
 We are therefore left to check that the above square is a pullback.
 Equivalently, we have to check that the square

 is a pullback.
 Unraveling the definitions, we are called to show that given a solid diagram of the form